MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/configuration-manager-integration-pack.md

 ## Registering and deploying the Integration Pack

-After you download the integration pack file, you must register it with the Orchestrator management server and then deploy it to runbook servers and Runbook Designer.
+After you download the integration pack file, you must register it with the Orchestrator management server, and then deploy it to runbook servers and Runbook Designer.
 For specific procedures, see [How To Install an Integration Pack](how-to-add-an-integration-pack.md).

 ## Configuring the Configuration Manager Integration Pack connection settings